niklaskorz/pyglet/README.md

 You will have to override the on_resize event or else your program will crash, because the default one of Pyglet calls OpenGL functions that are not available anymore in OpenGL 3.2.
-It may look like this:
+It may look something like this:
 ```python
 @window.event
 def on_resize(width, height):